-We have audited the accompanying fund type financial statements, including budget and actual, of the Interlocal Cooperative School District Number K-001, Seminole County, Oklahoma (District), as of and for the year ended June 30, 2011, which collectively comprise the District's combined financial statements as listed in the table of contents.
-These financial statements are the responsibility of the District's management.
-Our responsibility is to express opinions on these financial statements based on our audit.
+We have audited the accompanying combined fund type financial statements of the Interlocal Cooperative School District No. K-001, Seminole County, Oklahoma (the "District"), as of and for the year ended June 30, 2013, and the related notes to the financial statements which collectively comprise the District's regulatory financial statements as listed in the table of contents.